 Key ingredients and substitutions

-No need to peel them.
-The skin softens during roasting and helps the zucchini hold its shape.
+Use four large courgettes/zucchini, about 220-250g/7.8-8.8oz each.
+No need to peel them, the skin softens in the oven and helps the boats hold their shape.

 Sausages